-1.1 An overview of our result
+1.1 An Overview of Our Result

 We obtain our $O(2^k n \log^2 n)$ -time algorithm using several new ideas.
-One of the main building blocks is surprisingly the following restricted variant of the problem.
+Interestingly, one of the main building blocks is the following restricted variant of the problem.

-Given any set F of k failed edges and any path P which is intact in $G \setminus F$, output all the SCCs of $G \setminus F$ that intersect with P (i.e. contain at least one vertex of P).
+Given any set F of k failed edges and any path P which is intact in $G \setminus F$ , output all the SCCs of $G \setminus F$ that intersect with P (i.e. contain at least one vertex of P).

-To solve this restricted version, we implicitly solve the problem of reachability from x (and to x) in $G \setminus F$, for each $x \in P$.
-Though it is trivial to do so in time $O(2^k n |P|)$ using k-FTRS of each vertex on P, our goal is to preform this computation in $O(2^k n \log n)$ time, that is, in running time that is independent of the length of P (up to a logarithmic factor).
-For this we use a careful insight into the structure of reachability between P and V. Specifically, if $v \in V$ is reachable from $x \in P$, then v is also reachable from any predecessor of x on P, and if v is not reachable from x, then it cannot be reachable from any successor of x as well.
-Let x be any vertex on x, and let x be the set of vertices reachable from x in x in
+To solve this restricted version, we implicitly solve the problem of reachability from x (and to x) in $G \setminus F$ , for each $x \in P$ .
+Though it is trivial to do so in time $O(2^k n|P|)$ using k-FTRS of each vertex on P, our goal is to perform this computation in $O(2^k n \log n)$ time, that is, in running time that is independent of the length of P (up to a logarithmic factor).
+For this we use a careful insight into the structure of reachability between P and V. Specifically, if $v \in V$ is reachable from $x \in P$ , then v is also reachable from any predecessor of x on P, and if v is not reachable from x, then it cannot be reachable from any successor of x as well.
+Let x be any vertex on x, and let x be the set of vertices reachable from x in x in x in x to obtain two paths: x in x in

-In order to use the above result to compute all the SCCs of $G \setminus F$, we need a clever partitioning of G into a set of vertex disjoint paths.
+In order to use the above result to compute all the SCCs of $G \setminus F$ , we need a clever partitioning of G into a set of vertex disjoint paths.
 A Depth-First-Search (DFS) tree plays a crucial role here as follows.
 Let P be any path from root to a leaf node in a DFS tree T. If we compute the SCCs intersecting P and remove them, then the remaining SCCs must be contained in subtrees hanging from path P. So to compute the remaining SCCs we do not need to work on the entire graph.
 Instead, we need to work on each subtree.
 In order to pursue this approach efficiently, we need to select path P in such a manner that the subtrees hanging from P are of small size.
-The heavy path decomposition of Sleator and Tarjan [29] helps to achieve this objective.
+The heavy path decomposition of Sleator and Tarjan [36] helps to achieve this objective.

 Our algorithm and data structure can be extended to support insertions as well.
 More specifically, we can report the SCCs of a graph that is updated by insertions and deletions of k edges in the same running time.
+The size of our data structure and the preprocessing time remains the same when modified to support edge insertions.